 Aluminum powered Mobile hydrogen generators

-Current Personnel: see also Lab Members for past students
+Featured Personnel: see also Lab Members for current and past students

-Graduate Student Researcher and PhD Candidate: Nadia Richards Hey Look Nadia is making us famous!
+Graduate Student Researcher : Nadia Richards Hey Look Nadia is making us famous!
 See You Tube video here

 Our Research Projects

 You can get a good idea of past and current projects by following our publications link.
 Thesis and dissertation titles can be seen with our Lab Members link.
 For a general overview follow our Projects link.

 We are newly located off the main UC Davis Campus at Spafford Hall.
 For detailed directions to the laboratory please call us at 530-754-5352